NorthernMan54/homebridge-connex/README.md

 3 - Repair connections after failure, currently need to restart 4 - Have 'Auto' release hold on a zone, and resume schedule 5 - Have temperature setting changes trigger a Poll
+6 - Queue requests to dimplex connex to prevent service API overload

 # Using the plugin